peterpih/WilliamCargilfield/20151212 Book 8 - The Willow Pattern Plot.md

 "We are friends."
 "We have never seen children like you before," gasped Chang.
 "How did you get into this garden?"
-"We didn;t mean to listen," said Chip.
+"We didn't mean to listen," said Chip.
 "but we heard what you were saying."
 "We know you want to run away," said Biff.
 "But how can we?" asked Kim.
-"There are guards all roudn the garden."
+"There are guards all round the garden."
 Nadim had a good idea.
 He told them what it was.
 "It's a brilliant idea!" said Chip.